Northern Territory

 1. The European buffalo meat quota has not been fulfilled for many years, due mainly to a lack of EU accredited abattoirs in the Northern Territory where the majority of buffalo suitable to supply this market are.
 There have been small numbers of mature age cull stock from South Australia sold to Europe at times.

 2. In Northern Australia the main market has been to Brunei, 3273 head were imported in 2002 with a focus on good quality farm raised animals for the Supermarket trade.
-Numbers have steadily declined to 306 head in 2007 with mainly free range wet market quality animals that are unsuitable to the Supermarket trade being supplied.
+Numbers have steadily declined to 312 head in 2010 with mainly free range wet market quality animals that are unsuitable to the Supermarket trade being supplied.

 3. Mainland Malaysia imported 1556 head in 2004, 1690 head in 2005, a record 5777 head in 2006, but dropped to 582 in 2007.
 This is price sensitive market and can be substituted readily from other SE Asian supplies.

 4. Following several visits by the NT BIC, Sabah imported breeders, 314 in 2005, 659 in 2006 and 152 in 2007 as part of a program to increase the numbers of livestock raised under oil palms.
 Buffalo are particularly useful in that Buffs can be used to pull sleds to get to bunches to the roads for trucks to pick up.
+Further imports have occurred during 2008-2011 period of swamp buffalo breeders to Sabah.

-8. TenderBuff is the higher priced local product- currently $3.10 per kg HCW to the producer.
+8. TenderBuff is the higher priced local product- currently $3.10 per kg HSCW to the producer.
 This product is restaurant quality and is also available in retail butcher shops.
 This trade started in Darwin and is gradually expanding to other states, with some producers selling product direct to the public rather than to wholesalers.
 This product is restaurant quality but is currently not available in the NT due to the closure of the local abattoir in April 2007.
 There are producers in niche markets in other states but supplies are small.

 Their main products are soft/moist Italian style buffalo mozzarella, soft marinated fetta, natural yoghurt and labna cream (spread able cheese)

-With the current deregulation of the dairy industry in Australia, buffalo may receive increasing attention
+With the current deregulation of the dairy industry in Australia, buffalo may receive increasing attention as an alternative product for dairy farmers with little change required to implement in established dairy areas.